OrchardCMS/OrchardCore/src/docs/reference/modules/Facebook/README.md

-# Facebook (`OrchardCore.Facebook`)
+# Facebook/Meta (`OrchardCore.Facebook`)

-## Facebook Module
+## Facebook/Meta Module

 `OrchardCore.Facebook` provides the following features:

-- Core Components
+- Meta Core Components
-- Facebook Login
+- Meta Login
-- Facebook Widgets
+- Meta Widgets

-Configuration can be set through the _Configuration -> Facebook_ settings menu in the admin dashboard.
+Configuration can be set through the _Configuration -> Meta_ settings menu in the admin dashboard.

 ## Core Components

-Registers the Facebook App with site.
+Registers the Meta App with site.

 Available settings are:

-- AppId: Facebook application id.
+- AppId: Meta application id.
 - AppSecret: The application secret.
 - Javascript SDK Version: The FB SDK to load
 - Javascript Sdk js: The sdk js file to load
 - Init on every page: If set the sdk is loaded on every page, otherwise on demand.
 - Parameters for the FB.init() call: a comma separated key-values that are passed to the FB.init() function

-Check [Facebook SDK for JavaScript](https://developers.facebook.com/docs/javascript/quickstart) for more info.
+Check [Meta SDK for JavaScript](https://developers.facebook.com/docs/javascript/quickstart) for more info.

-AppId and AppSecret settings are available in the [facebook for developers application's](https://developers.facebook.com/apps) page, under Basic Settings.
+AppId and AppSecret settings are available in the [Meta for developers application's](https://developers.facebook.com/apps) page, under Basic Settings.

 It registers the sdk with ResourceManager (resources: fb and fbsdk), so you can use it from liquid or razor templates

-## Facebook Login
+## Meta Login

-Authenticates users from Facebook.
+Authenticates users from Meta.
-If the site allows to register new users, a local user is created and the Facebook login is linked.
+If the site allows to register new users, a local user is created and the Meta login is linked.
 If a local user with the same email is found, then the external login is linked to that account, after authenticating.

-The Facebook Login Product should be enabled in the [facebook for developers page](https://developers.facebook.com/apps) for web apps, and a valid OAuth redirect URI must be set.
+The Meta Login Product should be enabled in the [Meta for developers page](https://developers.facebook.com/apps) for web apps, and a valid OAuth redirect URI must be set.

 Available settings are:

 - CallbackPath: The request path within the application's base path where the user-agent will be returned.
 The middleware will process this request when it arrives.
-If no value is provided, setup facebook app to use the default path /signin-facebook.
+If no value is provided, setup Meta app to use the default path /signin-facebook.

 ## Users Registration

-- If you want to enable new users to register to the site through their Facebook login, the `OrchardCore.Users.Registration` feature must be enabled and setup accordingly.
+- If you want to enable new users to register to the site through their Meta login, the `OrchardCore.Users.Registration` feature must be enabled and setup accordingly.
-- An existing user can link his account to his Facebook login through the External Logins link from User menu
+- An existing user can link his account to his Meta login through the External Logins link from User menu

-## Facebook Social Plugins Widgets
+## Meta Social Plugins Widgets

-This modules adds a FacebookPlugin part that can be used to integrate the [Social Plugins](https://developers.facebook.com/docs/plugins)
+This modules adds a `FacebookPlugin` part that can be used to integrate the [Social Plugins](https://developers.facebook.com/docs/plugins)
 It defines the following widgets:

 - Chat